freedomofpress/securedrop/docs/development/threat_model.rst

    -  View, modify, and delete encrypted--and possibly also decrypted submissions--if the Transfer device is in use.

-What a physical seizure of the Secure Viewing Station can achieve
+What a physical seizure of the *Secure Viewing Station* can achieve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  The Secure Viewing Station is only useful to an attacker while
+-  The *Secure Viewing Station* is only useful to an attacker while
    powered on and with the Tails persistent volume mounted.
 The attacker
    may learn more if the Transfer device is in use at the time of
    compromise or seizure.
 A physical seizure of this machine, the Tails
    device or the Transfer device will also achieve nothing, assuming
    that Tails' implementation of full-disk encryption works as expected.
--  A physical seizure of the Secure Viewing Station, while on and with
+-  A physical seizure of the *Secure Viewing Station*, while on and with
    the persistent volume decrypted and mounted, allows the attacker to:

    -  Tamper with the hardware.